teSill/UniversalGameLauncher/README.md

 3. Let's now upload the necessary files to get everything up and running:

 3.1.
 Pack your client along with whatever else files are necessary for the client to run into a ZIP file.
+Make sure that the client you want the launcher to run shares the name of "GAME_TITLE" in Constants.cs

 3.2.
 Create a text file called "version.txt" and enter the number "1.0.0.0" (or similar) into it.
 That's it.